-Effective Interest method is the method used to calculated the amortised cost of a financial assets and of allocating interest income over the relevant period.
-The effective interest rate is the rate the exactly discounts future cash receipts through the expected lift of the financial asset or, where appropriate, a shorter period.
+Effective Interest method is the method used to calculate the amortised cost of a financial assets and of allocating interest income over the relevant period.
+The effective interest rate is the rate that exactly discounts estimated future cash receipts through the expected lift of the financial asset or, where appropriate, a shorter period.